qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 includes the Image encoding, Layers, Layer Styles and Projections.
 Since this is a network operation, the speed of the response depends on the quality of your network connection to the WMS server.
-While downloading data from the WMS server, the download progress is visualized in the left bottom of the WMS Plugin dialog.
+While downloading data from the WMS server, the download progress is visualized in the left bottom of the WMS dialog.

 .. following should be replaced in 1.8 with the response of de DM Solutions Group